-Democrat Joe Manchin III began his term as the 34th Governor of West Virginia in January 2005, and was re-elected to a second term in 2008.
+Earl Ray Tomblin is West Virginia's Governor.
+He became the Governor in November 2010, when Governor Joe Manchin III resigned the position to fill the unexpired term of U. S. Senator Robert C. Byrd.
 The West Virginia Legislature has two chambers, the House of Delegates and the Senate.
-The House of Delegates is comprised of 69 Democrats and 31 Republicans, and Speaker Rick Thompson presides.
-The Senate is comprised of 26 Democrats and 8 Republicans with Senator Earl Ray Tomblin, presiding as the Senate President and Lieutenant Governor.
+The House of Delegates is comprised of 69 Democrats and 31 Republicans, and Speaker Richard Thompson presides.
+The Senate is comprised of 26 Democrats and 8 Republicans with Senator Jeffrey Kessler presiding as the Acting Senate President.
 The Legislature's annual session begins the second week of January and lasts 60 days.
 Monthly interim meetings are also held.